iqltd/javascriptix/README.md

 ## Unit tests
 The unit tests can be run either:
-- in the browser: accessing test/unit_tests.html page
+- in the browser, accessing `test/unit_tests.html` page
-- in Nodejs\*: running cd test;node unit_tests.js
+- in Nodejs\*, running `cd test;node unit_tests.js`

-\*Please note that in order to run the unit tests in Node, you will need to install requirejs (npm install requirejs)
+\*Please note that in order to run the unit tests in Node, you will need to install requirejs (`npm install requirejs`)

+The unit tests for the current release can be run (in the browser) [here](https://micul01.github.io/javascriptix/test/unit_tests.html)

 ## Create release
-The app can be built into a single js file and a minified version via the shell script ./create_release.sh The script will:
+The app can be built into a single js file and a minified version via the shell script `./create_release.sh` The script will:
 - perform the unit tests, and only after passing all:
 - concatenate all the source files into dist/javascriptix.js
 - minify that file into dist/javascriptix.min.js

+The script requires that both requirejs and uglify-js-es6 are installed on the repository:

+`npm install requirejs`

+`npm install uglify-js-es6`

 ## Current development
 Selective requirements extracted from the bash specification [here](https://www.gnu.org/software/bash/manual/bash.html), as well as underlying "operating system" functionalities to support them.